nbicocchi/nbicocchi/thesis-proposals/README.md

 ### What to do?
 * propose original development ideas
 * propose internships at companies
-* contact me directly more detailed topics
+* contact me directly for more detailed topics

 ### What to deliver?
 Students are expected to deliver: